mahbodkh/mrz-generator/README.md

 # mrz-generator for java ...
-you can easily generate mrz (machine readable zone), as defined by ICAO: http://www.icao.int/
+you can easily generate MRZ (machine readable zone), as defined by ICAO: http://www.icao.int/